 Enjoy lunch and rest of the day in the village and overnight stay in the lodge.

 Wake up early morning to catch the stunning view of sunrise over the Himalayan peaks.
 After this enjoy breakfast with the view of the Himalayas.

-Early morning climb some fifty meters up to the view tower to enjoy the most enchanting view of the Himalayan panorama and sunrise.
+Early morning climbs some fifty meters up to the view tower to enjoy the most enchanting view of the Himalayan panorama and sunrise.
 You can view Annapurna range, Fishtail, Manaslu, and Dhaulagiri from this point – 3 eight thousanders among fourteen in total.

 After breakfast you walk all the way down to Pokhara Lakeside where your hotel is located.
 It is about three hours walk downhill, steep in some parts, to reach the hotel.